Dr Will Bowers, BA (UCL), MSt (Oxford), PhD (UCL), MA (Oxford)

 Recent and On-Going Research

-I’ve published widely on Romantic literature (especially poetry) and my first monograph, The Italian Idea: Radical Anglo-Italian Literary Culture, will be published in December 2019 in the 'Studies in Romanticism' series of Cambridge University Press.
-I have a forthcoming article in Modern Philology on spatial memory and Milton (the vagaries of the REF mean this will be published in 2021), an essay on Byron’s cosmopolitanism for the Oxford Handbook of Lord Byron, and an essay on ‘Table talk’ for The Oxford Handbook of Romantic Prose.
-I am an editor on the Longman Annotated Poems of Shelley, on which I am responsible for 'The Triumph of Life' and a number of smaller lyrics (due to be delivered in January 2020).
+I’ve published widely on Romantic and Eighteenth-century literature (especially poetry) and my first monograph, The Italian Idea: Radical Anglo-Italian Literary Culture, was published in 2020 in the 'Studies in Romanticism' series of Cambridge University Press.
+I have a forthcoming article on Wordsworth and Charles James Fox in the Review of English Studies, and forthcoming essays on Byron’s cosmopolitanism, ‘Table talk’, and on the editorial history of Goldsmith’s poetry.
+I am an editor on the Longman Annotated Poems of Shelley, on which I am responsible for 'The Triumph of Life' and a number of smaller lyrics (due to be delivered in January 2022).
 My involvement in this edition has led me to explore the viability of a new edition of Shelley’s letters.

-I like reviewing and publish a couple of reviews a year for scholarly journals and the Times Literary Supplement.
+I enjoy reviewing and publish a couple of reviews a year for scholarly journals and the Times Literary Supplement.